 - Would you like to see your drawing as a custom skin in Fortnite????
-If I can get to 1000 followers on Twitter or Facebook in time, I’ll sign up to the Fortnite ‘Support a Creator’ program and create a skin from a grand prize winning drawing.
-Currently I am at 911 followers on Twitter, so fingers crossed.
-You can like me on Twitter or Facebook by clicking on the Twitter or Facebook icons at the bottom of the page.
+I am signing up to the Fortnite ‘Support a Creator’ program and will create a skin inspired by a grand prize winning drawing.

 - Can you imagine flying an airplane through a hurricane (typhoon, tropical cyclone)??
 This winner gets a 30 minute private Zoom call with a pilot who does just that!
 You can ask Hurricane Hunter, Commander Rebecca Waddington all about it!

 - WINNERS ARE: Abhyarthna of Singapore and Sunandita of Singapore.

 - Imagine your drawing printed on a small flag sailing with Lisa Blair as she races around Antarctica in her yacht to break the world speed record!!
 This grand prize winner will have their drawing photographed along the journey and the signed flag will be returned for display at their school!

 - Keen to tell the story behind your drawing to kids around Australia?
 Three grand prize winning drawings will be featured in an article in the Australian Geographic Kids Magazine!!

 - The 3 WINNERS ARE: Saachi of Singapore, Trisha of India, and BD Methuki of Sri Lanka